Some consequences of thermodynamic feasibility for the multistability and injectivity in chemical reaction networks: Thermodynamic basics

-In order to consider thermodynamic aspects in a flux distribution we have to assign potential differences $\Delta{G}$ between the complexes of each reaction of the CRN in form of a vector of potentials for the complexes.
-The Gibbs potential for example (\ref{abcd}) is related to equation (\ref{kapparelationequilibrium}) by
+In order to consider thermodynamic aspects in a flux distribution of a kinetic system \kinsys\ we have to assign potential differences $\Delta{G}$ between the complexes of each reaction of the CRN in form of a vector of potentials for the complexes.
+The Gibbs potential e.g. for reaction $A+B \leftrightarrow C+D$ is given according to equation (1) in \cite{kuemmel} by

 over the constant $R=N_A \cdot k_b$, the activities